 your doctor immediately or go to Accident and Emergency at your nearest hospital.

 You may need urgent medical attention.

 Follow your doctor's instructions carefully.
 Do not miss an injection or stop the

 Your doctor will be happy to discuss any questions you may have with your treatment.

-women.
-In very rare cases, this may be permanent.
-However, if detected early, these symptoms are usually reversible.
+rare cases, these symptoms may be permanent.
+However, if detected early, these symptoms

 Things you must not do

 Do not miss any injections or any appointments with the doctor.

 Invega Sustenna can increase the effects of alcohol.

 Ask your doctor or pharmacist before taking any other medicines.